errorstates/errorstates_hugo/content/posts/008-beta-subways.md

 publishdate = ""
 draft = false

-description = "This is for google search snippets."
+description = "What happens when you introduce agile software development into rolling out public digital infrastructure?"

 summary = "What happens when you introduce agile software development into rolling out public digital infrastructure?
 [Continue Reading]"